Test-More/Test2-Harness/README.md

     $ yath

 Simply running yath with no arguments means "Run all tests for the current project".
-Yath will look for tests in `./t`, `./t2`, and `./test.pl`, running any that are found.
+Yath will look for tests in `./t`, `./t2`, and `./test.pl` and run any which are found.

-Normally this implies the `test` command, but will instead imply the `run` command if a persistent test runner is detected.
+Normally this implies the `test` command but will instead imply the `run` command if a persistent test runner is detected.

 ## PRELOAD MODULES